Home

 Although ahead of the game at first, Clouds found their innovations being 'borrowed' by all and sundry: Yes copped their '67 arrangement of Paul Simon's America (heard here in a recording from the Marquee that year), while ELP snatched their take on B. Bumble & the Stingers' (produced by future Runaways svengali, rapist and all-round arsehole Kim Fowley) Nut Rocker, found here inserted into Up Above Our Heads' Imagine Me.
 The band were unhappy with most of their recorded legacy; it seems that, had they been left to their own devices (see: King Crimson), they may well have a) done better at the time and b) have left a more enduring legacy.
 I'm afraid there's no getting away from the fact that, today, Clouds sound like 1968 stuck in 1971; what a difference a few years can make.
 A 'best of' their output would make for a decent psych/proto-prog release, but their stylistic inconsistencies leave a back-to-back run-through of their original albums a rather unedifying experience.

 Saying that, I'm glad that reissue specialists BGO have released Up Above Our Heads [Clouds 1966-71], fitting the first two albums (actually only one-and-a-half, of course) on disc one, with Watercolour Days and a clutch of non-album tracks and outtakes on disc two.
 Mellotron?
 This collection's liner notes refer to a pair of '71 demos of older songs for their final album, A Day Of Rain and Clockwork Soldier, keys man Billy Ritchie describing the original recordings as 'just piano and vocal with some percussion and Mellotron', adding synths 'some [unspecified number of] years later'.
 Hmmm.
 The 'synths' sound like a generic '80s/'90s digital machine, layering sampled strings over both tracks in an effort to replicate Palmer's style of arrangement, leaving...
 What?
 The background strings sitting under the sampled ones?
 Are they the rarely-heard M300 'two violins'?
 Or more generic samples?
 Is there actually any Mellotron here at all?
-I'm giving this a half-T, based on the assumption that there's something here, but I wouldn't be entirely surprised to learn that there's no actual Mellotron on these recordings at all.
+I'm giving this a half-T, based on the assumption that there's something here, but I wouldn't be entirely surprised to learn that there's no actual Mellotron on these recordings.
 Clouds should be of interest to students of the era, but, at least going by their recorded legacy, they're in no danger of challenging the prog greats.

 Club d'Elf (US)